ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 3.

-What the Opinion recognizes as acceptable ways to maintain competence: reading about GAI tools aimed at the legal profession, attending CLE, and consulting colleagues or external experts who are proficient with the specific tool in use.
-The practical documentation a firm should keep is narrow: records showing that attorneys and staff have been trained on each approved tool, and that the training has been refreshed when the tool materially changes.
+Opinion 512 identifies acceptable ways to maintain competence: reading about GAI tools aimed at the legal profession, attending CLE, and consulting colleagues or external experts proficient with the specific tool in use.
+Practical documentation here is narrow.
+Keep records showing that attorneys and staff have been trained on each approved tool, and that training was refreshed when the tool materially changed.

 Rule 1.6: Confidentiality

-Rule 1.6 prohibits a lawyer from revealing information relating to the representation of a client without informed consent, and Rule 1.6(c) requires reasonable efforts to prevent inadvertent or unauthorized disclosure.
-Opinion 512 applies these duties to GAI input with particular force in the context of self-learning tools, where prompts and client information may be retained and later surface in another user's session:
+Rule 1.6 prohibits a lawyer from disclosing client information without informed consent.
+Rule 1.6(c) requires reasonable efforts to prevent inadvertent or unauthorized disclosure.
+Opinion 512 applies both duties to GAI input.
+Self-learning tools draw particular emphasis.
+Prompts and client data may be retained and surface later in another user's session.

 "[B]ecause many of today's self-learning GAI tools are designed so that their output could lead directly or indirectly to the disclosure of information relating to the representation of a client, a client's informed consent is required prior to inputting information relating to the representation into such a GAI tool."